JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 ### Handle Data {#shiny-widgets-handle-data}

 We can now turn the attention to actually applying the data sent from the R server to the visualisation: the "message handler."
-Registering the message handler is only relevant if shiny is running.
+Registering the message handler is only relevant if Shiny is running.
 Therefore HTMLWidgets comes with a function to check whether that is the case which is useful to avoid needless errors.
 We can thus use it in an if statement in which all message handlers will be registered.

 ```js
 // gio.js